Table of Contents

 Woohoo, another raging debate.
 If you look up whether or not Virginia creeper is edible you’ll find a range from yes to absolutely not.

 There is an edible part or two of this woody vine.
 Mainly the cambium layer.
 You take the thicker sections of the stem, peel them until you get a soft layer of inner bark.
-This bark can be boiled for about an hour and used as a starchy vegetable.
+This bark can be boiled for about an hour (Sam Thayer says at least 40 minutes in his newest book!
+See References below!) and used as a starchy vegetable.
 Perhaps in a stew.

 The shoots can be eaten early in the year and are best cooked as well.
 Cooking makes said woody parts palatable.